|| ≈330 BC

-earth, air, fire & water
+earth, air, fire and water

 || Wrote the first extensive list of elements containing 33 elements.

 Distinguished between metals and non-metals.

 |Some of Lavoisier's elements were later shown to be compounds and mixtures.

 | Jöns Jakob Berzelius

 || Developed a table of atomic weights.

 Introduced letters to symbolize elements.

 || Developed 'triads', groups of 3 elements with similar properties.

-Lithium, sodium & potassium formed a triad.
+Lithium, sodium and potassium formed a triad.

-Calcium, strontium & barium formed a triad.
+Calcium, strontium and barium formed a triad.

-Chlorine, bromine & iodine formed a triad.
+Chlorine, bromine and iodine formed a triad.

 | Forerunner to the notion of groups.

-|| The known elements (>60) were arranged in order of atomic weights and observed similarities between the first and ninth elements, the second and tenth elements etc. He proposed the 'Law of Octaves'.
+|| The known elements (>60) were arranged in order of atomic weights and observed similarities between the first and ninth elements, the second and tenth elements etc.

 | Newlands' Law of Octaves identified many similarities amongst the elements, but also required similarities where none existed.
-He did not leave spaces for elements as yet undiscovered.

 Forerunner to the notion of periods.

 || Compiled a Periodic Table of 56 elements based on the periodicity of properties such as molar volume when arranged in order of atomic weight.

-|| Meyer & Mendeleev produced their Periodic Tables simultaneously.
+|| Meyer and Mendeleev (see below) produced their Periodic Tables simultaneously.

 The order of elements was re-arranged if their properties dictated it, eg, tellerium is heavier than iodine but comes before it in the Periodic Table.

-| Mendeleev's Periodic Table was important because it enabled the properties of elements to be predicted by means of the 'periodic law': properties of the elements vary periodically with their atomic weights.
+| Mendeleev's Periodic Table was important because it enabled the properties of elements to be predicted by means of the 'periodic law' which states that:

 || Discovered the Noble Gases.

 || In 1894 Ramsay removed oxygen, nitrogen, water and carbon dioxide from a sample of air and was left with a gas 19 times heavier than hydrogen, very unreactive and with an unknown emission spectrum.
 He called this gas Argon.
-In 1895 he discovered helium as a decay product of uranium and matched it to the emission spectrum of an unknown element in the sun that was discovered in 1868. (helios is the Greek for Sun).
-He went on to discover neon, krypton and xenon, and realised these represented a new group in the Periodic Table.
-Ramsay was awarded a Nobel Prize in 1904.|

 || Determined the atomic number of each of the elements.

 He modified the 'Periodic Law' to read that the properties of the elements vary periodically with their atomic numbers.

 | Moseley's modified Periodic Law puts the elements tellerium and iodine in the right order, as it does for argon and potassium, cobalt and nickel.

 || Predicted that there were 3 unknown elements between aluminium and gold and concluded there were only 92 elements up to and including uranium.